stressz05/stressz05/README.md

 - Yo!
 What's up?
-I'm Afonso, known online like stressz!
+I'm Afonso, known online as stressz!
 I'm from Portugal.
 - I like this music, gaming and computers.
 - I'm currently on a professional course of IT, where I learn mostly programmation and I'm looking forward to go to college and continue my studies.
 <!---